90poe/elasticsearch-objects-operator/docs/FAQ.md

 # FAQ

-Any questions realted to connecttl:
+Any questions realted to elasticsearch-operator: